lzhang22/Job-transitions/README.md

 # Job-transitions
 ## Description

-  Analysis of resume data to develop a web app that help people who are
+  Analysis of resume data to develop a web app that help people who plan to change jobs

- ## Analysis
+ ## Data

- ##
+  Scraped work experience and education data from Indeed resumes.